Leonard Pozner: Campaigns

 Pozner and the HONR Network have had success in changing social media policies and removing harmful online content.
 In July 2018, Pozner and De La Rosa wrote an open letter to Mark Zuckerberg which was published by The Guardian website.
 In the letter they appealed for help from the Facebook CEO, urging him to honor the pledge he made in the US Senate: to make Facebook a safer and more hospitable place for social interaction.
 Pozner and De La Rosa suggested two ways to better protect victims from harassment: "Treat victims of mass shootings and other tragedies as a protected group, such that attacks on them are specifically against Facebook policy.
 And provide affected people with access to Facebook staff who will remove hateful and harassing posts against victims immediately."
 Facebook has since taken steps to recognize these victims and Pozner now works with its content moderators and policymakers.

 Pozner has also had success with other online platforms by flagging harmful content for violations such as invasions of privacy, threats and harassment, and copyright infringement.
 In 2018, HONR Network reported 2,568 videos to YouTube and had 1,555 removed.
 Blog hosting platform WordPress.com initially refused to help.
 Its parent company Automattic repeatedly responded to Pozner's requests with generic form letters saying "because we believe this to be fair use of the material, we will not be removing it at this time" along with a warning to him that the company could collect damages from people who "knowingly materially misrepresent" copyrights.
 After the company's response generated controversy, Automattic apologized and enacted a policy to prohibit blogs from the "malicious publication of unauthorized, identifying images of minors".
 This policy meant that images of child victims would be removed.

+HONR Network's advocacy led to policy changes at Google's YouTube, Facebook, and WordPress, resulting in the removal of thousands of Sandy Hook denial videos, posts, and related content.
+Pozner stated that Google Search began making hoax material about the Sandy Hook shooting less authoritative.

 In May 2019, online activist group Avaaz organized meetings with executives from Twitter and Facebook to further the campaign against online hate and misinformation.
 Speaking at the meetings were journalist Jessikka Aro and teenage vaccination advocate Ethan Lindenberger.
 Pozner participated in the meetings remotely and spoke of the need to curb online harassment.
 "I am a strong proponent of the First Amendment, and free speech is an essential aspect of American society.
 However, there is a fundamental misunderstanding of people's rights and responsibilities online.
 A person cannot violate my civil rights to be free of harassment, bullying, or to have my likeness manipulated and my family targeted with death threats and intimidation and then simply attempt to hide behind 'free speech.'"